gorosgobe/git-god/README.md

 alias g='gg'
 ```

-# Customisation - adding your own commands.
+# Extensibility - adding your own commands.
 git-god is a tool that can be extended really easily.
 In order to add your own commands, you need to create a subclass of the BaseCommand class (in lib/), defining the execute() method.
 Then, put your file in the custom/ directory, and git-god will load it automatically each time it runs.
 As simple as that.

 For an example of how to implement such commandsm see the "gg ig <file-name>" command in the custom/ directory, which allows the user to add files to their .gitignore file.